plblum/jivs/README.md

 ### Separation of concerns: Input Validation vs Business Logic validation

 <details>
-<summary>This topic should orient the UI developer on keeping validation logic separate from the UI.</summary>
+<summary>This topic should orient the developer on keeping validation logic separate from the UI.</summary>
 Jivs wants the app to keep its validation rules in Business Logic separate from UI code.
 Business logic should have no knowledge of the UI.
 It operates based on an object called Model or Entity.
 As you know, properties of objects are completely disconnected from the UI input elements.

 > Input Validation’s role is to ensure that the values you move into a Model conform to the business logic, without using existing business logic code that depends on the Model.